Key Facts

 • Central Institute for Regional Reserach

-• Max-Planck-Institut for Ethnological Research in Halle (Website)
+• Max-Planck-Institute for Ethnological Research in Halle (Website)

 Examine societal causes and effects of Islamism in Germany and Europe